AZapie/learn.zapien.dev/content/Public-Non-Website/Random Notes/Untitled.md

 > "I'm going to drop balls every day.
 I just need to figure out which are glass and which are plastic"

+### Prioritizing:
+- Maintain an active list with ~3 things that you can do at a time
+- Have an "inactive" list where you can get things off your mind
+	- You're already working on this through a task pool and Kanban boards.
+	- Hone it all with "priority" assignments